bormaxi8080/osint-timeline/DRAFT.md

 The Hidden Trail.
 How MAC Addresses Reveal Real-World Locations via OSINT: https://substack.com/home/post/p-190065905

+The Mystery of Nadia Marcinko: Epstein’s Alleged Right Hand and Her Digital Trail.
+In the sprawling story of Jeffrey Epstein’s network, certain names surface again and again -some powerful, some elusive, and some occupying a far more ambiguous space between victim and participant.
+One of those names is Nadia Marcinko, also known as Nadia Marcinkova: https://www.osinord.com/post/the-mystery-of-nadia-marcinko-epstein-s-alleged-right-hand-and-her-digital-trail

+Yandex OSINT by OSINT Industries: https://www.osint.industries/post/yandex-osint-find-emails-identities-and-more-on-russias-biggest-search-engine

+Germany OSINT.
+The Investigator’s Playground: 300+++ German Open-Source Intelligence Resources for Researchers, Journalists, Analysts & Students: https://osintteam.blog/germany-osint-5fb705a43ecd

 Mexican OSINT.
 Here are a few powerful Mexican open-source intelligence (OSINT) tools and resources that I personally rely on almost every week.
 When hunting for information—whether it’s people, companies, assets, public records, or connections—combining several of these tools usually produces the best and fastest result: https://cartelwatch.net/resources/mexican-osint/

 Hungarian OSINT start.me page: https://start.me/p/kxGLzd/hun-osint

 OSINT of Zanzibar by Unishka Research Service: https://unishka.substack.com/p/osint-of-zanzibar

+Exploring Cylect.io: An Aggregated Workspace for OSINT Investigations: https://toddingtonint.substack.com/p/exploring-cylectio-an-aggregated

 Status, an Open-source, decentralised wallet and messenger: https://status.app/